gozdegok/virex/README.md

 # virex
 A data pre-processing tool for virus-host protein interactions with a high usability for ML prediction algorithms

-Upload files at first in order to be able to run the codes:
+Upload following files in order to be able to run the codes:
 "phi_data.csv","HumanData.csv", "VirusData.csv",
 "CorrHumanData.txt", "CorrVirusData.txt"
 -----------------------------------------------------------------